 Did you know?

 Only 16% of Latinos can work from home compared to 31% of the general population.

-Latinos are nearly twice as likely as white people to have lost their jobs amid shutdowns.
+- Hispanics are nearly twice as likely than white people who aren’t Hispanic to have lost their jobs amid shutdowns.

 - Six out of 10 Latinos live in a household where someone lost a job or had a pay cut.

 Hispanic culture embraces the needs of a group or family over self-care.